 🍂 Welcome to Fall for Tufts 🍂

 Thank you for attending our virtual open house, Fall for Tufts!
-Enjoy over a month of special programs designed to introduce you to the Tufts community and help you explore your own potential path as a Jumbo.
-Attend panels, workshops, and mock classes of your choice while learning from current students and faculty about academics, life outside of the classroom, admissions, and more.
-And who knows, maybe by the end, you’ll Fall for Tufts.
+We hope you enjoyed over a month of special programs designed to introduce you to the Tufts community and help you explore your own potential path as a Jumbo.
+If you missed it, you can sign up to view recorded sessions at on our Tufts For You page—and of course, we'll be back with more next fall!

 Past Events